John Rankin (abolitionist): Letters on Slavery

 Early in his time in Ripley, Rankin learned that his brother Thomas, a merchant in Augusta County, Virginia, had purchased slaves.
 He was provoked to write a series of anti-slavery letters to his brother that were published by the editor of the local Ripley newspaper The Castigator.
 When the letters were published in book form in 1826 as Letters on Slavery, they provided one of the first clearly articulated anti-slavery views printed west of the Appalachians.
 Thomas Rankin, convinced by his brother's words, moved to Ohio in 1827 and freed his slaves.
 By the 1830s, Letters on Slavery had become standard reading for abolitionists all over the United States.
-In 1832, William Lloyd Garrison printed them in his anti-slavery newspaper, The Liberator.
+In 1832, William Lloyd Garrison printed the letters in his anti-slavery newspaper, The Liberator.
 Garrison later called Rankin his "anti-slavery father," saying that "his book on slavery was the cause of my entering the anti-slavery conflict."

 Beyond the pulpit

 In 1833 Rankin came to know Theodore Weld through their involvement in the creation of the American Anti-Slavery Society.
-Weld had come from Connecticut, by way of Oneida County, New York, to attend Lane Theological Seminary in Cincinnati, Ohio.
+Weld had come from Connecticut, by way of Oneida County, New York, to attend Lane Seminary in Cincinnati, Ohio.
 Rankin attended the debates on slavery organized by Weld at Lane in February 1834, and published a pamphlet on its consequences.

 In November 1834, at Rankin's Ripley church, Weld began a year-long series of speeches throughout Ohio that raised the profile of the abolitionist movement in the state; at his urging Rankin did likewise.
 Many local anti-slavery societies were founded.

 in April 1835 an Ohio Anti-slavery Society was formed, at whose initial meeting in Putnam, Ohio (today Zanesville), both Rankin and Weld played key roles.

 On his way home, Rankin had his first real experience with mob opposition to his efforts, as he was showered with rotten eggs.
 When he stopped in Chillicothe to speak at a church, stones were thrown through a window.

 In 1836, Weld invited Rankin to join a group called "the Seventy", who were selected by the American Anti-Slavery Society to travel to churches throughout the Northern states preaching immediate emancipation ("immediatism") and forming local anti-slavery societies.
 Released by his congregation for one year to participate in the effort, Rankin's passion for the cause grew with the opposition to his "dangerous" views, even among many who opposed slavery but feared provoking a slave uprising.
 A bounty of up to $3,000 was placed on his life, and in 1841 he and his sons had to fight off attackers who came to burn his house and barn in the middle of the night.